Yash8840/pwa-corider/README.md

 ## Download the app on your local system

 The published site is a PWA and downloadable on your system.
-Click
+Click at the download icon at the top right of your browser's search bar.

-The app uses an http source(http://3.111.128.67/assignment/chat?page=0) to fetch the data, because of which chrome blocks the requests and you can't see the fetched data.
+### NOTE -- The app uses an http source(http://3.111.128.67/assignment/chat?page=0) to fetch the data,
+because of which chrome blocks the requests and you can't see the fetched data.

 Therefore, to see the fetched data, you must change site settings.